Mango Black Bean Garden Salad (Simple Prep)

 • Cut the mango and cucumber

-• Make a batch of the Simple Lime Citrus Dressing
+• Make a batch of the dressing

 • Toast the pepitas, if using